sleepingkingstudios/rspec-sleeping_king_studios/README.md

 **Chaining:**

-* **with:** Expects at most one Integer or Range argument, and zero or more Symbol arguments corresponding to optional keywords.
+* **`with`:** Expects at most one Integer or Range argument, and zero or more Symbol arguments corresponding to optional keywords.
 Verifies that the method accepts that keyword, or has a variadic keyword of the form `**params`.
 As of 2.1.0 and required keywords, verifies that all required keywords are provided.
-* **with\_a\_block:** (also `and_a_block`) No parameters.
+* **`with_a_block`:** (also `and_a_block`) No parameters.
 Verifies that the method requires a block argument of the form `&my_argument`. _Important note:_ A negative result _does not_ mean the method cannot accept a block, merely that it does not require one.
 Also, _does not_ check whether the block is called or yielded.

 ### Core